mmai/funkwhale-nixos/Readme.md

   - Go to https://www.hetzner.com/cloud and create an account if you don't have one
   - Create a new project
-  - Click on _Access_ and add your public ssh key (you can create one with the `ssh-keygen` command)
   - Add a server on this project, choose the defaults : ubuntu 18.04, small instance, create & buy
   - once the server is created, go to its page select mount an ISO image, choose "NixOS" and mount.
-  - Connect with ssh (you should'nt need a password if you added your public ssh key), and change the root password, the current password was sent by mail at the server creation.
-Then reboot to start the NixOS installer.
+  - Connect via ssh with the password sent by mail at the server creation.
+You will be asked to change this password.
+So do it and disconnect.
+  - copy your public ssh key to the server (you can create one by doing `ssh-keygen`) : `ssh-copy-id root@XX.XX.XX.XX`.
+  - connect again, you should be able to do so without entering your password.
+Then reboot to boot on the NixOS ISO image and start the installer.

 2. NixOS installation

-On the Hetzner dashboard, open the console (top right button next to the lock ) and log in with the password you just set (beware, its a _qwerty_ keyboard!).
+On the Hetzner dashboard, open the console (top right button next to the lock ).
+Wait for the NixOS image to boot, you will be directly connected as root.
+If your keyboard is not _qwerty_, you can change the keyboard layout with _loadkeys_, for a french _azerty_ keyboard, type `loadkeys fr`.

 First we copy our public key in a safe place, we will need it later
   ```
+  mount /dev/sda1 /mnt
   cp /mnt/root/.ssh/authorized_keys /root/
+  unmount /mnt
   ```

 We follow the instructions from https://nixos.org/nixos/manual/index.html#sec-installation legacy Boot (MBR), and a 2GiB swap partition :